MicrosoftDocs/learn/learn-pr/azure/aks-app-scaling-keda/includes/3-exercise-deploy-keda.md

 In this exercise, you'll deploy KEDA to an Azure Kubernetes Service (AKS) cluster to autoscale a sample component for your video rendering service.
-You'll deploy KEDA with deployment manifests using `kubectl`.
+You'll deploy KEDA with Deployment manifests using `kubectl`.
 This is one of several options to deploy KEDA.
-For our purposes, using the default deployment files method is most appropriate.
+For our purposes, using the default Deployment files method is most appropriate.

 > [!TIP]
 > For more detailed information about installation options view KEDA's [official documentation](https://keda.sh/docs/2.2/deploy/).